What will LCA’s Hybrid Program look like next year?

 For the 2021-22 school year, we are changing the way we stream classes to better support

 teachers in the classrooms.
 Teachers will only be streaming one section of each subject, with each subject having a single Microsoft Teams session, instead of being separated out by the class period.
-There will be a schedule posted online, for each grade level, that will specify the time each subject will be streamed.
-Depending on your placement, your child should be able to watch a full day of live classes, though it will likely be a different timetable from your child's current in person schedule.
+The schedule is posted here, for each grade level, that specifies the time each subject will be streamed.
+Depending on your placement, your child should be able to watch a full day of live classes, though it will likely be a different timetable from your child's current in-person schedule.
 We are making this move to help teachers be able to better prepare lessons and communicate with all learners.

 *LIFE Program students will be considered on a case by case basis.
 Co-teaching classes are not included in the Hybrid Program.